Drive The Road to Hana and you’ll cruise past some of the most stunning scenery in Hawaii.

 Considering that Hana has a population of only about 1200 people, this isn’t a place bursting with hotels.
 But there are a few stunning spots to rest your head.
 You could try Travaasa Hana, which was voted the number one Hawaiian resort in 2011 by readers of Condé Nast Traveler.
 Or check out the pristine ambience at Hana Kai Maui.
 Both are swanky options for R&R.

-Share these must-follow tips for driving the Road To Hana with other savvy travellers.
-Click here to tweet this post.
+Like this article?
+Pin it! or share these must-follow tips for driving the Road To Hana with other savvy travellers.